repairing concrete tile roof: quick DIY fixes

 What to Look For from the Ground

-Here’s what should be on your checklist:
+Here's your checklist:

 Inspecting Critical Roof Components